Relationship between amount of alcohol in blood and breath for DUI investigation in Los Angeles.

 In scientific literature this ratio is called the “partition ratio” and in the United States it is universally accepted by law enforcement crime labs as 1:2100.
-That is: all people have the same ratio!
-This conclusions is ridiculous and is based on some questionable scientific articles.
+This of course is ridiculous and is based on some questionable scientific articles.
 One such questionable scientific article is a study by Dena Jaffe conducted in Israel with a conclusion that blood alcohol and breath alcohol results are highly correlated – having a correlation ratio (r) of 0.984.
 Close look at the paper reveals the ratio of blood to breath alcohol level to be as low as 2000:1 and as high as 2500:1 and went to a low of 1214:1 to high of 2859:1.
 This is a 20 percent difference depending on person in study and 260% increase from low to high.
 The study decided to use mean as a way to measure correlation.
 But does not it sound ridiculous to use “mean” for dozens of individuals to justify a conviction?
 Mean is like an average and averaging the “partition ratio” is as cool as averaging weight or height.
 The partition ratio between people vary just like the height does.
 It is no more fair to prosecute based on low breath test results that it is to assume that all defendants are of average height of 5 ft 10 inches.
 The truth is, some people are 6 feet tall and some are 5 feet tall – some people’s ratio is 1500:1 and some are 2600:1.
 The difference in partition ration will be very pronounced at some people and cause a true blood alcohol level below 0.08 percent – especially with low breath blood alcohol levels.
 If you are fighting DUI and your blood alcohol level is relatively low, your breath tests might be inaccurate if your partition ratio is not the average used by law enforcement.
 If that is the case – call us now.
-We have highly efficient DUI lawyers available to fight your case right away.
+We specilize in defending all types of DUI cases and have great success sotries to share including dismissals of DUI cases.
 Contact us at (877) 940-4440 or (323) 464-6424.